 So, it’s fair to say almost 50% of the publishers are using programmatic to sell their ad inventories.

 Market Share of Google, Facebook, and Amazon.

 We all know the reason behind Google’s prodigious market share.
-It has one of the largest pool of demand for the supply-side and it also runs an ad network.
+It has one of the largest pools of demand for the supply side and it also runs an ad network.